Kartaverse/RiveLink/docs/nodes.md

 Using the RiveLink toolset is as easy as adding a new "kvrRiveLink" node to your comp.

-> On macOS you can display the Fusion page's "Select Tool" dialog by pressing the Shift+Space hotkey.
+> The Fusion page's "Select Tool" dialog is displayed by pressing the Shift+Space (macOS) or Control+Space (Windows/Linux) hotkey combination.

 ![Select Tool](Images/rivelink-select-tool.png)